Barrett M468

-The Barrett M468 is a variant of the M4 Carbine, rechambered for a heavier and larger 6.8mm bullet for increased terminal performance.
+The Barrett M468 was a variant of the M4 Carbine, rechambered for a heavier and larger 6.8mm bullet for increased terminal performance.
 The designation of M468 stands for an M4 carbine chambered for the 6.8mm SPC cartridge.
 It was an attempt to create an optimal Special Operations close-to-medium range carbine for Close Quarter Battle (CQB).
 A 12-inch barreled micro-carbine and 16-inch barreled carbine version were created.
 Barrett ceased manufacturing the rifle in 2010.

 Accessories

 Furniture

 The standard M468 uses a regular forend whereas the M468A1 comes with an ARMS Selective Integrated Rail (SIR) accessory rail system with integral "flat-top" Picatinny Rail scope mount and 4-position forend, and a detachable ARMS Back Up Iron Sight folding rear iron sight.
 The Barrett gas block in front has an integral forward-folding iron front sight.
 The rifle can use either a solid M16A2-style stock or an optional M4-style 4-position collapsible stock and used an M16A2-style pistol grip.